return42/sphkerneldoc/linux_src_doc/mm/zpool_c.rst

 This creates a new zpool of the specified type.
 The gfp flags will be used when allocating memory, if the implementation supports it.
-If the ops param is NULL, then the created zpool will not be shrinkable.
+If the ops param is NULL, then the created zpool will not be evictable.

 Implementations must guarantee this to be thread-safe.